karakun/karakun.github.io/_posts/2026-04-01-SwissTestingDay.md

 Reitermayer presents an agent called “Avalon”, which generates synthetic test data.

 He quickly dives into product details, which can be difficult to follow without prior context.
 However, one thing is clear: this is a sophisticated agent-based system that delivers measurable productivity gains.

 What stands out is the transparency of the system.
 The execution is visualised in real time in the UI, exposing LLM interactions, tool calls, and decision steps.

-## <name="why-ai-is-useless-for-compliance"></a> Why AI Is Useless for Compliance
+## <a name="why-ai-is-useless-for-compliance"></a> Why AI Is Useless for Compliance

 **Nick Gushchin – AI Transformation Manager**